pfheatwole/thesis/source/conclusion.rst

   were measured accurately (including their spanwise variation), all models of commercial paraglider wings would benefit.

-* Deflected profiles: the demonstration used section :ref:`demonstration:Profiles` produced by a "two circle" model of trailing edge deflection.
+* Deflected profiles: the demonstration used section :ref:`Profiles` produced by a "two circle" model of trailing edge deflection.
 That optimistic model was designed to balance the accuracy of profile deformation against the ability to estimate the aerodynamic coefficients with XFOIL.
 In reality, their unnaturally smooth curvature likely causes them to underestimate flow separation.
 Future work would benefit from more accurate deflection profiles.

 * Aerodynamic coefficients: in conjunction with more accurate deflection profiles, another improvement would be is to use more sophisticated methods